multi-py/python-celery/templates/documentation.md

 ### `RELOAD`

 If `RELOAD` is set to `true` and any files in the `/app` directory change celery will be restarted, allowing for quick debugging.
 This comes at a performance cost, however, and should not be enabled on production machines.

+This functionality is not available on the `linux/arm/v7` images.